Samnieng1/TDD-Typescript-Jest/README.md

   console.log(predictValue(123 as any, 2024)); // Output: 'Invalid input'

 ## Running Tests
 This project uses Jest for testing.
-To run the tests, use the following ocmmand: npm test
+To run the tests, use the following command:
+**npm test
 ## Summary

 This README file includes instructions for installation, usage of the 'predictValue' function, and testing with Jest.